-Voting papers for Wellington City Council are being processed by council's election contractor, electionz.com Ltd. electionz.com will be processing approximately 600,000 voting papers for 46 councils at its processing centre in Christchurch.
+Voting papers for Wellington City Council are being processed by the Council's election contractor, electionz.com Ltd. electionz.com will be processing approximately 600,000 voting papers for 48 councils at its processing centre in Christchurch.

 The early processing of voting papers involves the following functions: